 MillWe have already been several months of this new year 2017, and it is time to make an analysis of the GNU / Linux distributions that we can find.
 And although the subject always arouses some interest, it is also true that usually brings criticism and anger of some fans.
 And it is that there are many and very good distributions, as many as tastes or even sometimes more, but we can not include them all in the list.
-And also check reliance jio phone which will be running WebOS.
-Check JIO Phone Booking Online and buy the phone by booking online.
+Take a break and enjoy the Diwali with Diwali Wishes 2017 Messages on this festival day.

 So, no offence to distribute communities that are not present in our Top 17 for this 2017, I repeat, the best distribution is the one with which you are most comfortable, and we are fully aware that large projects are left off the list.
 That’s why I encourage you if you use another distro that we have not listed and you like more than these, leave us a comment with the distro you use and why.

 we have analysed some of the most important distributions and we have left with this selection of 17 of them.
 For the analysis, we have avoided distributions of specific uses or designed only for certain niches, such as light distributions, distributions for artists, for gamers, for SBCs and IoT, etc., leaving only those of more generic use that is the We are interested in the largest percentage of users.
 The rest will have time to create new, more specific articles